Abu Dhabi

 Fujairah International Airport (IATA code: FJR)

 Fujairah International Airport is the UAE's only airport on the east coast.
 It became operational on 29 October 1987.
-See the terminal map and passenger services.

 Read related pages from this portal: